remp2020/crm-apple-appstore-module/README.md

 ## Configuration

 Module uses default implementation of [`ServerToServerNotificationProcessorInterface`](./src/models/ServerToServerNotificationProcessor/ServerToServerNotificationProcessorInterface.php) to match notification with system's user and subscription type.

-If the user or subscription type cannot be matched, processor returns an error and doesn't acknowledge the notification.
+- If subscription type cannot be matched, processor returns an error and doesn't acknowledge the notification.
+- If user cannot be matched, processor creates anonymous unclaimed user _(user with `user_meta` flag `UnclaimedUser::META_KEY` set to true)_.
+This is needed to fulfill Apple's rules - user registration cannot be prerequisite of iOS in-app purchases.

 If you want to control this process and match the user/subscription type based on your own criteria, or if you want to acknowledge the notification but skip the processing if user/subscription type cannot be matched, you can create your own implementation of interface and use it in your config file: